Technical Diary, Day 1

 false.

-In any case, when free_list_find
+In any case, when free_list_find returns a free block, opencl_alloc then

 checks if it is sufficiently large.
 If not, it free the returned block and